 From the very start, Marie (Rosemary DeWitt) loves her newborn baby girl, Sara, fiercely.
 The first time we get a glimpse of just how fierce Marie's love is comes during a routine visit to the park.
 By this time, Sara (Aniya Hodge) is three.
 A single mother, Marie relies on the help of her father (Nicholas Russ), to raise Sara.
 He chooses to stay home while they walk to the slightly nearby park.
-On the way, Marie is sure to cross the street so Sara doesn’t get scared by the neighbor’s aggressive dog.
+On the way, Marie is sure to cross the street so Sara doesn’t get scared by the neighbour’s aggressive dog.

 Cut to a giant manhunt.
 Marie has recruited the entire small town to shout “Sara” alongside her.
 She is in full-on panic mode.
 Luckily, a neighbor finds Sara down by the train tracks.
 She had followed the cat there.
 All is well.
 It was just a typical childhood mishap.